Shaaali/identity-apps/docs/sdks/javascript.md

 The `sign-in` hook is used to fire a callback function after successful sign-in.

 To sign in, simply call the `signIn()` function using the created instance.
+Add the following script in your html file and call it twice from login button.

+This method is used authenticate the users and get  authorization code and access token.

 ```
 <script>